10. Textile Scaffold¶

 Results:

-Later, since I still had some solution left, I tested crystallization on a blue yarn I had crocheted into a small doily-like shape (like the ones at my parents’ home).
-The crystals are still forming but remain quite few (probably because the mix had cooled down, I reheated it, and the first container I used was too large.
-I also moved the piece, which likely affected the crystal growth).
+Later, since I still had some solution left, I tested crystallization on a blue yarn that I had crocheted into a small, doily-like shape (similar to the ones at my parents’ home).
+The crystals were still forming but remained quite few, so I heated the solution again and replicated the process in a small jar.

 During the Biomaterials week, we experimented with mycelium combined with two types of Thônes et Marthod wool to create samples, bowls and flat sheets.